microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 500 Knights: HD2d8+4 (14HP), AC18, Lance +7 (1d10+4) or Longsword +6 (1d8+2), CSx10
 Dragon: HD13×12+39 (123HP), AC21, Bite +20 (2d6+7) or Breath 10d10 DC24

 The Dragon flies high above and breathes flames across their formation for 46HP damage.
-The knights dive for cover beneath their shields (phys+DEX to dodge DC24.
+The knights dive for cover beneath their shields (Physical + DEX to dodge DC24.
 They roll 25, barely making it).
 They take ½ damage – 23HP, divided by CSx10 for 2HP.
 The Knights are down to 12HP.

 They ready their horses to charge as the Dragon lands, the thunder of 2,000 hooves makes the young dragon hesitate.
 They hit (rolled 18+7 = 25 vs. AC21), scoring 11 damage, CSx10 for a massive 110HP damage.
 The Dragon is down to 13HP against the small army, bleeding from the impact of many lances.
 It roars and lunges in anger, biting savagely.
 It hits easily (rolled 6+20 = 26 vs. AC18) for 17 damage, divided by 10 = 2HP.
 The Knights are down to 10HP.
 If they fall below 7HP they will be at half their numbers and down to CSx9.